aomlomics/FAIReSheets/README.md

 ```bash
 python run.py
 ```
 Or alternatively you can run the `run.py` script in your IDE using the Play button.
 If you are missing things like a `.env` file, authentication credentials, or your spreadsheet ID to edit, the script will prompt you to add those, and/or create a sample `.env` file for you to edit.

+**Please note** that you must run this on your own computer, and **not** on a virtual machine or remote server.
+This code opens a login page in your web browser, where you sign in to your Google Drive account.
+If this code is run on a virtual machine, there is no available browser to open that login page.

 ## Run > Authentication